E-ARK-Software/earkweb/README.md

 Further information on using Django with Apache and mod_wsgi:

     https://docs.djangoproject.com/en/1.8/howto/deployment/wsgi/modwsgi/

+### Update demo server deployment

+The deployed version is a copy from this Github repository, update is done by sending a pull request on the master branch:

+    sudo -u www-data git pull origin master

 ## CAS server installation

-The development version points to CAS installed on the demo server, therefore this is not needed for development.
+The development version points to CAS installed on the demo server, therefore this is not required for development.

 ### Installation